Quasihomogeneous free divisors with only normal crossings in codimension one: Quasihomogeneous divisors

-independently of the choice of coordinate system.
-For notational convenience, we set $\deg(0):=-\infty$.
-The $f$ chosen above is simply a non zero $\chi$-homogeneous element of minimal $\chi$-degree of the ideal of $D$.
-In particular, $f$ is uniquely determined by $\chi$ up to a constant factor.
+A $\chi$-homogeneous generator $f$ of the ideal of $D$ is uniquely determined by $\chi$ up to a constant factor as a $\chi$-homogeneous element of minimal $\chi$-degree.
+Then also the module $\Der_X(-\log f)$ in \eqref{55} is uniquely determined by $\chi$.